 Step 3: Include a Description.

 Your product’s description is the best way to explain and sell your product to your target audience and grab their attention.
-If you wish to read the best nine ways to create product descriptions, click here for more information.
 Shopify has provided a rich text editor so you can customize your description.

 If you are unfamiliar with any of the icons on top of the textbox, you can hover over the icons and read the icons’ descriptions.